-- a) The grant agreement has been executed by the applicant and the City; - b) Staff are satisfied with all reports and documentation submitted.
+- a) The grant agreement has been executed by the applicant and the City; - b) Building permit for applicable residential units is closed; and - c) Staff are satisfied with all reports and documentation submitted.

 Prior to issuance of the grant payment, staff will check to ensure that all program requirements (general and program specific) and grant agreement requirements have been met.
 If all program requirements and grant agreement requirements have been met to the City's satisfaction, then the City will issue payment of the approved grant in conformity with the loan agreement.